-The Athletics Department will issue and host all continuing student-athlete disclosure notification forms.
+Athletics will issue and host all continuing student-athlete disclosure notification forms [using the current process that Andrew Wu can share with us].
 The form will be issued to all student athletes as a part of the beginning of the year compliance packet.
-A student-athlete is not permitted to engage in any countable athletically related activity until all start of the academic year compliance forms are complete.
-If a student- athlete responds "yes" to any of the disclosure notification form questions, the Chief Title IX Officer will be automatically notified.
+A student-athlete is not permitted to engage in any countable athletically related activity until all beginning of the year compliance forms are complete.
+If a student-athlete responds "yes" to any of the disclosure notification form questions, the Chief Title IX Officer will be automatically notified.
 Student-athletes will be required to submit a disclosure notification form each academic year to maintain eligibility.
-Student-athletes are not permitted to practice or compete until the disclosure questionnaire has been completed, and the institution has certified that the student-athlete is in compliance with this policy.
+Student-athletes are not permitted to practice or compete until the disclosure questionnaire has been completed and the institution has certified that the student-athlete is in compliance with this policy.